gerardroche/gerardroche.github.io/_posts/2020-02-01-neovintageous-1.18.0.md

 :%s/foo/bar/gi
 ```

-Tip: The `g` flag replaces all occurrences in the line.
-Without this argument, replacement occurs only for the first occurrence in each line.
+{% include tip.html content="The `g` flag in substitution commands tells the command to replace all occurrences in the line.
+Without this argument, replacement occurs only for the first occurrence in each line." %}

 The substitute command is case sensitive by default.
 This is controlled by the `'ignorecase'` option.
 To change the default open your runtime configuration file and add: